FreePYQ logoFreePYQ

 Explanation:

-The core concept here is identifying the component of Windows OS responsible for system settings.
+Key point: identifying the component of Windows OS responsible for system settings.
 Control Panel (C) is correct because it's the traditional interface for adjusting system settings like display, sound, and user accounts.
 Command Prompt (A) is a command-line tool, Task Manager (B) monitors system performance, and File Explorer (D) manages files, so they don't fit the description.

 Question 23